 dsconfig command and are not supported by the

 dsreplication commands.
-However, these deployments provide better failover and availability, and are expected to be supported in the future.
+However, these deployments provide better failover and availability.
 In such deployments, if the safe data level is set to 1 (acknowledgment of only one replication server is expected), this replication server must run on a separate machine to the LDAP server.

 Setting the safe data level to 1 ensures that the first replication server returns an acknowledgment to the directory server immediately after receiving the update.
 The replication server does not wait for acknowledgments from other replication servers in the topology.
 The modification is guaranteed to exist on one additional server (other than the directory server on which the change was made).